grab/engineering-blog/_posts/2021-10-18-designing-products-and-services-based-on-jtbd.md

   </figure>
 </div>

 There was already a solution for this problem: bundles!
-Food bundles is a well-known concept from the food & beverage industry; items that complement each other are bundled together for a more efficient checkout experience.
+Food bundles is a well-known concept from the food and beverage industry; items that complement each other are bundled together for a more efficient checkout experience.

 <div class="post-image-section"><figure>
   <img src="/img/designing-products-and-services-based-on-jtbd/force-diagram-example-2.png" alt="Search data flow" style="width:80%"> <figcaption align="middle"><i>Force diagram - pull, push</i></figcaption>